 Office slides, who’s to blame: Google, Pat Sharp, Jeff Tracy or Bill Murray?

-The office slide has become a bit of a trend of late.
-But where has the trend come from and who planted the idea in our heads?
+The office slide has become a trend of late.
+But where has this trend come from and who planted the idea in our heads?
 We explore some of the potential origins.

 The office as we know it seems to be changing.
 We’re moving away from the dull white walled, cubicles of the past to the more modern workspaces.
 Companies such as Google have been at the forefront of bringing these modern workplaces to the public's attention with their sleep pods, table tennis tables, office bars and quirky meeting spaces.